 That brings us to now.
 A few weeks ago, Ash and I were having a couple of drinks and discussing life.
 He told me that if I genuinely want it, I should go for it.
 After all, like the homeowner said, that table is my birth right.

 His words stuck.
 By the next evening I’d confirmed that, yes, they still have it, and yes, I’m still welcome to it.

 A few days later, I had a quote from a removal company, and a date set.

 On April 21st, I dropped Feena off at school and headed to Mum’s house.
 We had cleared the garage, for my beloved slate-based pool table.

 When it arrived, it was clear that we really would have our work cut out for us.
 Not only was it missing legs, but there was also water damage, scratches, scuffing, cuts, and no pockets.
+Thankfully, the slate was fine.
 Part of me was a little concerned at the work ahead, but mostly I just had one thought: You’re home, and I’m never letting you go again.

 Mum had to deal with an array of emotions, from happiness, to tears.
 There was even a moment of annoyance and anger that Dad had let it go in the first place, but that didn’t matter anymore.